Adam Mathews

 Adam Mathews is an American politician who has served in the Ohio House of Representatives from the 56th district since 2023.
+Prior to serving in the state legislature, Mathews worked as a civilian engineer for the Naval Nuclear Propulsion Program and later an intellectual property attorney.
+He also served on Lebanon City Council and as vice mayor of Lebanon.

-In December 2024, Mathews was selected to join the 2025-2026 Prenatal-to-Three Innovation Fellowship cohort, hosted by Future Caucus for young legislators invested in building bipartisan policy addressing key healthcare issues.
+Mathew currently serves on the Arts, Athletics, and Tourism, Energy, Judiciary, Public Insurance and Pensions, and Redistricting committees, as well as the Joint Committee on Agency Rule Review.

 Mathews endorsed Vivek Ramaswamy in the 2026 Ohio gubernatorial election.